 - Combine the seasonings.
 Rub oil and seasoning mixture over the meat; let stand for 10 minutes.

 - Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill meat, covered, over medium heat for 10-12 minutes on each side or until a meat thermometer reads 160°.
+Grill meat, covered, over medium heat for 10-12 minutes on each side or until a thermometer reads 160°.
 Remove from the grill.
 Cover and let stand for 5 minutes before slicing.

 - For salsa, in a large bowl, combine the beans, tomatoes, corn, onion and pepper.
 Whisk together the oil, cilantro, lime juice, cumin, salt and pepper.
 Drizzle over the bean mixture; toss to coat.
 Serve with tenderloin.
 Yield: 8 servings.